 - Determine where the missing values are.
 Map the attribute with missing data and explore the spatial patterns.
-Determine if the missing data is clustered or located on the periphery or in the core of your study area.
+Determine whether the missing data is clustered or located on the periphery or in the core of your study area.
 Also, see if the missing values appear to be in areas of primarily high or low values.
 Any of these situations suggests that there is a pattern to the location or values of missing data; this is an indicator that data is not missing at random.
 Filling in missing values works best when data is missing at random.

-- Check the number and percentage of values filled in to determine if any values are still missing.
-If they are, try changing the method used to fill the values, for example, increase the number of neighbors or size of the neighborhood.
+- Check the number and percentage of values filled in to determine whether any values are still missing.
+If they are, try changing the method used to fill the values; for example, increase the number of neighbors or size of the neighborhood.
 Be sure not to fill in missing values with values you already filled in.
 This is bad practice because you are essentially estimating values from estimates.

 - Look for local or regional applicability of the method used to fill in the values.
 You may find that the method you used to fill in the values worked better in some areas than in others.
 For example, if you are filling using the average of neighboring values and the range of the reported standard deviations is wide, you might try varying the method you used, for example, a different type of neighborhood or a different fill method.
-Ideally, the standard deviation would be about the same for all filled values indicating that they all vary similarly from the neighbors used to fill in the values.
+Ideally, the standard deviation would be about the same for all filled values, indicating that they all vary similarly from the neighbors used to fill in the values.

 - Think about how the data will be used once the values have been filled in.
 When the data will simply be mapped to create an aesthetically pleasing visualization without holes, minor variations in the filled values may be masked by the mapping method.
 For example, choropleth mapping typically classifies data into several classes, so variations within the classes will not be visibly apparent.
 If the data will be used to generate official statistics, the impact of filling in missing values must be carefully examined and clearly understood.

 When filling in missing values, you must decide on a fill method, such as using the average, minimum, maximum, or median of the neighboring values.
-When you want to underestimate the filled in values, use the minimum, for example, if you are trying to fill in the number of students who receive free lunches.
+When you want to underestimate the filled-in values, use the minimum, for example, if you are trying to fill in the number of students who receive free lunches.
 Similarly, use the maximum if you don't want to underestimate the missing values, for example, when filling in the number of people who have higher educational degrees.
 Use the median if you suspect the presence of outlier high or low values locally, such as housing values.
 Use the average if values tend to be similar to their neighbors.

 You also must decide how to define the set of neighbors that will be used to calculate the missing values.
 Neighbors can be defined based on a variety of spatial relationships, such as a fixed number of neighbors, all neighbors within a fixed distance, or neighbors that are contiguous (that is, they share a border or have corners that touch).

-Which fill method and which neighbors to use depends on how the filled data will ultimately be used.
+Which fill method and which neighbors to use depend on how the filled data will ultimately be used.
 For example, a cartographer may want to fill polygons containing missing data to create an aesthetically pleasing map without holes.
 In this case, calculating the average of many spatial neighbors would be effective.
 A real estate analyst filling in missing data for the value of a house will use neighbors within a fixed distance and calculate their median value to avoid the influence of outliers.

-When choosing the combination of type of neighborhood and fill method, think carefully about which surrounding features would legitimately influence the features with the missing values and which fill method is least likely to bias the results of the analysis.
+When choosing the combination of type of neighborhood and fill method, consider which surrounding features would legitimately influence the features with the missing values and which fill method is least likely to bias the results of the analysis.
 For example, consider a local public health analyst who has childhood lead poisoning data at the census block group level, but a few of the block groups have missing data.
 The analyst might consider using neighboring block groups that share a border with the block group with missing data and use the maximum of the surrounding values to fill the missing data.
 Using contiguous block groups can be justified because they likely will contain houses of similar age, and housing age is a known risk factor for lead exposure.
 While using the maximum value of the surrounding block groups to fill missing values might overestimate the true level of lead poisoning, in this example, where children's health is concerned, it is better to overestimate rather than underestimate the risk.

-- Free web seminars
+- Training and web seminars

-- Books, articles, and white papers
+- Links to books, articles, and technical papers

 - Sample scripts and case studies